Jump to Main Content

 4. Faculty

-The University of Washington Information School invites applications for an Assistant Professor, Tenure-Track in in Information Management/Information Systems.
+The University of Washington Information School invites applications for an Assistant Professor, Tenure-Track in Information Management/Information Systems.

 The Information School is an interdisciplinary faculty - we encourage our faculty to explore information-based approaches to understand and address systemic challenges and to make a positive social impact.
 This position will engage in creative, collaborative and forward-thinking research and teaching with the rest of our faculty in forging a more just and sustainable future.
 This position is expected to primarily contribute to research and teaching in information systems topics at the graduate and undergraduate level.